 Routing Decision Longest Match Explained

 Routers connect different networks.
-To connect different networks, routers learn all the routes of the network and store them in the routing table.
-Routers store each route in a separate entry.
-A routing table entry contains the network address and the route to reach the network address.
+To connect different networks, they learn all network routes and store them in their routing tables.
+They use a separate entry for each route.
+A routing table entry contains the network address and the route to reach it.

-When a router receives a data packet, the router reads the destination address of the data packet and compares the destination address to the routing table's entries.
-The router may find no matching entry, one matching entry, or multiple matching entries.
+When a router receives a data packet, it reads its destination address and compares it against the routing table's entries.
+It may find no matching entry, one matching entry, or multiple matching entries.

 The process of comparing a destination address to the routing table entries and selecting the matching entry is known as a routing decision.
-In other words, a routing decision is a process in which the router decides the route to forward data packets to a particular destination.
+In other words, routing is the process by which a router determines the path to forward data packets to a particular destination.

-Now suppose, R1 receives five data packets.
-The following table lists the destination address of each data packet.
+Suppose R1 receives five data packets.
+The table below lists the destination address of each data packet.

 Data packet Destination address